lykmapipo/sails-police/README.md

 - `email` : An attribute used to store user email address. `sails-police` opt to use email address but in future we will add support to custom attribute.

-- `password` : An attribute which is used to store user pasword hash.
+- `password` : An attribute which is used to store user password hash.

 - `encryptPassword(callback(error,authenticable))` : An instance method
 which encrypt the current model instance password using [bcryptjs](https://github.com/dcodeIO/bcrypt.js).